-Like for MSG4 on this case study, only calibrated discrimination scheme is here considered.
+Like for MSG4 on this case study (20180702 over Europe), only calibrated discrimination scheme is here considered.

 Here again all electric clouds are discriminated as convective.
 A comparison with MSG4 results in figure below shows a good coherency between both productions.
 One can note some additional small cloud cell identified as convective, whose relevancy seem difficult to assess.